 What You Need For A London Pub Tour

 Before setting off to visit the pubs on the River Thames, you will want to make sure you are prepared for your Self-Guided Pub Crawl London!

 If you plan on bar hopping London by walking from pub to pub, you will certainly want to make sure you wear comfortable travel shoes!
 I like to wear these city walking shoes by Columbia – and Kris is most comfortable in his Merrell Shoes.

 Although our London pub crawl tour follows the river, it is possible to get turned around or a little lost along the route.
 We recommend carrying a city map just in case!

 If you would rather use online maps, just make sure you have available WiFi.
 When traveling abroad, we use a GlocalMe mobile hotspot.
 Perfect for families or groups (up to 5 devices can be connected at one time), GlocalMe can use SIM cards or data purchased online.

 We’re certain you’ll be snapping tons of photos during your trip to London.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual travel camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.

-Need help planning your trip?
+Need more ideas on planning your trip to London?
 Use our detailed 3-Day London Itinerary!

 We want to know: Do you have a favorite pub in London?
 What would you add to our River Thames Pub Crawl?
 Tell us in the comments!